e2guardian-angel/squid-ssl/README.md

 #squid-ssl-x86
 ======================
-This is a docker container made for x86 that contains a squid proxy with SSL bump and ICAP capabilities.
+This is a docker container that contains a squid proxy with SSL bump and ICAP capabilities.
 It is based on syakesaba/docker-sslbump-proxy.
 I am creating this docker image as part of a content filtering solution with squid and e2guardian as an ICAP service.

+Images:
+jusschwa/squid-ssl-x86
+jusschwa/squid-ssl-pi

 Baseimage
 ======================
-debian:stretch
+alpine:3.12.1

 ### Quickstart
 ```bash